KYVENetwork/docs/docs/token_holders/delegating.md

 ### Rewards

-In return for lending out $KYVE and putting them at risk in order to secure the network delegators receive rewards in form of $KYVE.
-The most important parameter to estimate the rewards is the APY (Annual percentage yield) or also sometimes called APR (Annual percentage rate).
+In return for lending out $KYVE and putting them at risk in order to secure, the network delegators receive rewards in form of $KYVE.
+The most important parameter to estimate the rewards is the APY (Annual percentage yield), or also sometimes called APR (Annual percentage rate).
 This is an estimation of how much interest you can accrue in one year.

 :::caution
 **IMPORTANT**: The chain delegation APY is **never** a guarantee.
 It is simply an estimation for the next year based on current parameters.